jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described)

 [6.2](#6.2) Conduct security control testing (OSG-9 Chpt 15)
-- Security control testing can include testing of the physical facility, logical systems and applications.
-Here are the common testing methods:
+- Security control testing can include testing of the physical facility, logical systems and applications; common testing methods:
 - 6.2.1 Vulnerability assessment
     - **Vulnerabilities**: weaknesses in systems and security controls that might be exploited by a threat
     - Vulnerability assessments: examining systems for these weaknesses